near/wallet-selector/docs/guides/custom-wallets.md

 # Custom Wallets

 Wallet Selector has been designed with custom wallet integrations in mind.
-Our existing set of support wallets work in exactly the same way as this guide, so you might find them useful as a reference for your own integration.
+Our existing set of supported wallets work in exactly the same way as this guide, so you might find them useful as a reference for your own integration.

 ## Getting Started